aniketsinha5552/zen-client/README.md

 ## https://zen-lofi.netlify.app/

 ## About the project
-Lo-fi and pixel-art themed virtual study environment, equipped with a lofi music player, timer, to-do list, ZenBot(AI chatbot) and exciting games.
+Lo-fi and pixel-art themed virtual study environment, equipped with a lofi music player, timer, to-do list, ZenBot(AI chatbot), exciting games and beautiful looking themes.
 This project was essentially born out of my desire for an all-in-one space for all my study needs throughout university 🎓

 ### Teach: React, Firebase, Material UI, OpenAI API